cbfacademy/full-stack-javascript-assessment-jamberries/README.md

 # Full Stack JavaScript Assessment
 ## The Black Movie Database

 A web application that contains a database of black actors and the films they star in.
 Node.js implementation using MongoDB via Mongoose.
+You can browse through the actors, browse through films and filter by genre.
+You are also able to add actors to the database.
+By adding actor, a query is run to add all films they have acting credits on into the database.

 The frontend is hosted at [Netlify](https://fantastic-valkyrie-3a694d.netlify.app/).